cnunciato/buildkite-sdk/README.md

 ### Required environment variables

-The following environment variables are required for publishing:
+The following environment variables are required for releasing and publishing:

+-   `GITHUB_TOKEN` for creating GitHub releases
 -   `NPM_TOKEN` for publishing to npm
 -   `PYPI_TOKEN` fror publishing to PyPI
 -   `RUBYGEMS_API_KEY` for publishing to RubyGems
--   `GITHUB_TOKEN` for creating GitHub releases